 How does a co-op work? - Members (or people desiring to join) contact the co-op coordinator for their area (click here for Co-op Locations).
-The coordinator makes sure everyone knows when to get their individual orders in (to the coordinator), so that the co-op's group order will get to The Bread Beckers in time to be delivered by the scheduled date (click here for Co-op Schedule).
+The coordinator makes sure everyone knows when to get their individual orders in (using our online co-op ordering system), so that the co-op's group order will get to The Bread Beckers in time to be delivered by the scheduled date (click here for Co-op Schedule).
 The Bread Beckers will deliver (or ship) the order; the coordinator receives the total order at a specified drop location.
 Once the order is delivered and accepted, the co-op members can get their individual orders.

 What's the advantage of being in a co-op? - Reduced shipping rates, and reduced pricing!
 For instance:

 A) Order placed by an Individual, to be picked up or shipped directly from Bread Beckers

 "Qualified" Food Purchased "Qualified" Food Purchased

 B) Order placed by an Individual through one of our co-op coordinators

 $299.99 or less 5%